Department of Nutrition (GRAD)

 Grading Status: Letter grade.

 NUTR 865.
-Advanced Nutritional Biochemistry: Nutrigenetics and Nutrigenomics.
+Advanced Nutritional Biochemistry: Nutrigenomics and Precision Nutrition.
 2 Credits.

 Permission of the instructor.
 Course focuses on nutrigenetics and nutrigenomics with an emphasis on the genetic and dietary interactions predisposing one to increased risk of disease.